Dec 1, 2018

-WASHINGTON, D.C.—Today AARP CEO Jo Ann Jenkins released a statement in reaction to the news of Sen. John McCain’s passing.
-“The nation has lost a true public servant in Senator John McCain....
+WASHINGTON, D.C.—Today AARP CEO Jo Ann Jenkins released a statement in reaction to the news of former President George H.W.
+Bush’s passing: “Today we grieve the loss of a lifelong public...

 Nov 30, 2018AARP poll reveals 7 in 10 spend less time with friends and more than half spend less time with other family members

 WASHINGTON, D.C.—A new AARP poll on dementia care takes a closer look at the experiences of family caregivers for those with dementia and found more than half say their social life has suffered and nearly 45 percent say they feel alone.
 In addition, they are more likely to grow further apart from the ones they care for and other family members because of their caregiving responsibilities.
 Both social isolation and loneliness are linked to poorer physical and mental health outcomes.

 Nov 29, 2018